Sophie Freud

-Miriam Sophie Freud (August 6, 1924 – June 3, 2022) was an Austrian American psychosociologist, educator, and author.
+Miriam Sophie Freud (August 6, 1924 – June 3, 2022) was an Austrian American clinical social worker, educator, and author.
 The granddaughter of Sigmund Freud, she was a critic of psychoanalysis, aspects of which she described as "narcissistic indulgence".
 Her criticisms of the elder Freud's psychoanalytical doctrines made her the "black sheep" of the family — yet she observed how all of her female relatives, including her mother, Ernestine, and aunt Anna, were adversely affected by Sigmund's claims about women and their internal experiences.

 Early life and education

 Freud was born in Vienna, Austria, and was raised in what her mother, Ernestine "Esti" Freud (née Drucker, 1896–1980), a speech therapist, referred to as an upper class Jewish ghetto.
 Her father, lawyer Jean Martin Freud (1889–1967), was the eldest son of Sigmund Freud.
 He later became the director of Freud's Psychoanalytic Publishing House.
 Sophie had one elder brother, Walter (1921–2004).

 Freud fled Vienna in 1938 after the Anschluss.
 From 1942, she lived in Boston and attended Radcliffe College, receiving her bachelor's degree in 1946.
 Subsequent studies at Simmons University School of Social Work led to a master's degree in 1948.
 Freud was awarded a doctoral degree from Brandeis University in 1970.